Computer-Deconstruction-Lab/Software_Development_using_AI/README.md

 MAC OS:

-At set of files and directions to build a claude code container on Mac Silicon MAC OS are in this repository They were built by Claude
+At set of files and directions to build a claude code container on Mac Silicon MAC OS are in this repository.
+They were built by Claude.
-Note: The instructors do not have a spare M series mac to test these directions If you run into issues, it is suggested that you past the error messages into Claude and ask it for help.
+Note: The instructors do not have a spare M series mac to test these directions.
+If you run into issues, it is suggested that you post the error messages into Claude and ask it for help.
 Also post on https://groups.io/g/cdl/topics to let the instructors know of the issues